Emperor Wudi of Han Dynasty Liu Che — An Aristocracy Challenger

 Unearthed Eaves Tile of the Han Dynasty, With Inscriptions "Le Wei Yang" (Eternal Happiness) — Fujian Museum (Photo by Dongmaiying)

-A Slave Singer Became Emperor Wudi’s Second Queen
+A Slave Singer Became His Second Queen

-Liu Che liked her at first sight and took her back to his royal palace.
+He liked her at first sight and took her back to his royal palace.

 Imperial Jade Seal of Queens of the Han Dynasty — Shaanxi History Museum (Photo by Dongmaiying)

-Exceptional Military Successes and Expanded Territory
+Exceptional Military Successes and Territorial Expansion

-Surprisingly, Wei Qing, the former slave with no military experience, became the first general in the Han Dynasty who obtained large areas of land from Xiongnu (the Huns) on battlefields.
+Surprisingly, Wei Qing, the former slave with no military experience, became the first general in the Han Dynasty who obtained large areas of land from the Xiongnu (the Huns) on battlefields.

 Unearthed Cavalry Figurines of the Western Han Dynasty — Xianyang Museum

-Afterward, the former powerful Xiongnu never could threaten the Han Empire again.
+Afterward, the former powerful Xiongnu could never threaten the Han Empire again.

 Land that was conquered by military forces, from that time on, gradually integrated and harmonized into the middle kingdom.

-Emperor Wudi’s Wars of Expansion and Injustice
+Wars of Expansion and Injustice

-But this general Li Guangli (? — 89 BC) was quite ordinary and unfaithful; he wasted lots of resources and good soldiers’ lives, but barely achieved success.
-In the end, he even surrendered to Xiongnu and got murdered by the King of the Xiongnu.
+He wasted lots of resources and good soldiers' lives but barely achieved success.
+In the end, he even surrendered to the Xiongnu and was murdered by the King of the Xiongnu.

-For instance, a king of a small country named Dayuan refused to sell Han their national treasure, the Ferghana horses (Han Xue Bao Ma); so Wudi sent an army and invaded this country twice.
-Soon, aristocrats of this country assassinated this king and surrendered to the Han Empire, and paid many Ferghana horses as their tributes.
-Then Han supported a lord of this country to be the new king, who respected and surrendered to Han.
+For instance, a king of a small country named Dayuan refused to sell Han their national treasure, the Ferghana horses (Han Xue Bao Ma), so the emperor sent an army and invaded this country twice.

-Wudi’s Losing of Crown Prince and Queen
+The Loss of the Crown Prince and Queen

-After a series of conspiracies, they tricked Emperor Wudi to live in a palace far away from the capital city and successfully made him believe that Liu Ju was planning to rebel.
-Soon, they also lied to Wudi that the crown prince already started to fight, after which a big troop was sent to perish Liu Ju and his followers.
+Soon, they also lied to him that the crown prince had already started to fight, after which a big troop was sent to perish Liu Ju and his followers.

 Inlaying Gold and Silver Bronze Crossbow (Nu Ji) of the Han Dynasty — Nanjing Museum (Photo by Dongmaiying)

-Publishing of Edict of Introspection
+The Publication of the Edict of Introspection

 Nominating A New Crown Prince After Murdering the Mother